 Managing people is hard.
 And managing people as a woman brings its own complications and considerations.
-Management and leadership training specifically designed for women can help, but if traditional in-person training isn’t an option for you, there’s plenty of online women’s management training out there, and that’s what Reader K is looking for.
+Management and leadership training specifically designed for women can help, but if traditional in-person training isn’t in the cards, there’s plenty of online women’s management training out there, and that’s what Reader K is looking for.
 She asks:

 Do you have any suggestions for online leadership/managerial training programs for women (or anyone really)?
 I am a government lawyer stepping into a managerial position and there is no formal training beyond my past experience watching my supervisors.
 I would like to take a more proactive step toward developing better managerial and leadership skills, but don’t know where to start.
 Thanks!